asreview/asreview-insights/README.md

 Optional arguments for the command line are `--priors` to include prior knowledge, `--x_absolute` and `--x_absolute` to use absolute axes.

-See `asreview stats -h` for all command line arguments.
+See `asreview metrics -h` for all command line arguments.

 ### Metrics API

-Metrics are easily accesible with the `ASReview-insights` API.
+Metrics are easily accesible with the ASReview Insights API.

 Compute the recall after reading half of the dataset.